raspberrypi/documentation/raspbian/applications/tvservice.md

 #### -n, --name

-Extracts the display name from the EDID data and displays it.
+Extracts the display name from the EDID data and shows it.